 In May 1917 Harold was punished for failing to salute an officer in the High Street of Maidstone.
 He was ‘admonished and given one hours statutory drill’.
 He doesn’t seem to have suffered any disability whilst serving but he was admitted to hospital for a few days in January 1918.
 The records appear to show that he was due to be demobbed and transferred to the Army Reserve in May 1919 when his address was given as Glanville Street, Stone in Staffordshire.
 However he was transferred to the Royal Engineers Dock Troops and served in Cherbourg until he was finally returned to the UK in September 1919 and demobbed.
 At that time he gave his permanent address as Thornbury.

-Harold was listed as living at home with his parents at Station House in the 1921 electoral register.
-By 1927 he had moved elsewhere and was not listed again until 1950 when he was living at Jubilee House in Thornbury with his sister, Mabel, and brother, Phillip.
+Harold was listed as living at home with his parents at Station House in the 1922 electoral register.
+By 1927 he had moved elsewhere and we know little about him until 1950 when he was living at Jubilee House in Thornbury with his sister, Mabel, and brother, Phillip.
 We don’t know anything about where he had previously lived or how he was employed.
-It is possible that he married Elsie M Burrows in the Bristol area in 1926.
-Harold died in Thornbury on 21st February 1951 aged 61 years.
+It is possible that he married Elsie M Burrows in the Bristol area in 1926, although the census taken in 1939 in the advent of war shows that he was single, and a railway clerk lodging in Derby.
+Harold died in Thornbury on 21st February 1951 aged 61 years and was buried in Thornbury on February 26th of that year.
 His probate record shows that his brother Charles and sister Mabel were his executors.